Appearance

 The Spatial Service is the platform's geographic intelligence layer — responsible for all operations involving geographical data and mapping the geospatial relationships between entities in the OR stack.
 It functions as the unified interface to a suite of spatial tools and databases, enabling other services to geo-tag events, resolve locations, label road segments, and query spatial relationships without needing to manage low-level geospatial complexity directly.

-From labelling an incident with the suburb it falls in, to determining which road segments are impacted by a traffic event, to encoding geographic regions into H3 hex tiles for efficient viewport queries — the Spatial Service is the single service through which all geospatial reasoning flows.
+From labelling an incident with the suburb it falls in, to determining which road segments are impacted by a traffic event, to encoding geographic regions into hexagonal tiles for efficient viewport queries — the Spatial Service is the single service through which all geospatial reasoning flows.
 It underpins the platform's ability to turn raw coordinates into meaningful location context that operators and AI agents can act on.

 Architecture

-Key Components
+Key Capabilities

-- LightOSM Interface — Loads the relevant OpenStreetMap graph on startup (version retrieved from the Experiment Manager via the
+- Road Network Graph — Loads the relevant road network graph on startup (version retrieved from the central orchestration service) and exposes graph-level operations for mapping objects to and from the road network.

 Data Flow

-LightOSM & Map Loading
+Road Network Map Loading

 This graph is held in memory and used for: